 On the South, the best hole is the difficult par-4 3rd.
 It plays longer than the listed yardage because of the prevailing winds right in your face.
 Water cuts across the fairway.
 Long hitters may have to scale back their tee shots a bit, but otherwise there is more room out there than you expect.
 The approach is then tricky as you hit over the water to a well-protected green.

 There isn’t anything particularly bad about the design.
 It just won’t blow you away.
 Where I was impressed with Morgan Run, though, was the conditioning.
 Overall, the place was in very nice shape.
-I did mention the East course is a bit of a step down and it had a few more bare spots than the other nines.
+I did mention the East course was a bit of a step down and it had a few more bare spots than the other nines.
 However, it was still pretty good throughout.
 The tee boxes and fairways were lush and excellent.
 The greens were receptive and rolling smooth on putts at relatively quick speeds.
 The bunkers were fantastic.

 The real story at Morgan Run (at least on Sunday) is the rough.
 With most courses cutting back on their rough maintenance right now, they seem to be watering it plenty here.
 It is thick, deep and nasty throughout the course.
 What’s odd is that you’ll find difference grasses in different areas.
 There doesn’t appear to be any rhyme or reason to it, but it works.
 More often than not, the rough will be kikuyu, which is extra brutal to play from.
 However, sometimes you’ll find large sections of rye or bermuda.
 No matter what, you can expect it to swallow up your ball and present a very tough recovery shot.
 Whatever grass is there is consistently maintained and well presented.
 It’s just odd that the types of grass vary so much from hole to hole.